Narayana-Royal/EDA/README.md

 **3. APPROACH USED to solve the Problem**:

 As our problem statement shows that we have to do the data cleaning and feature engineering for this dataset.The following steps are done to achieve this.
-> - Data Cleaning by dropping unnecessary columns
+> Cleaning of data is done by dropping unnecessary columns

-> - Changing categorical values of columns to numericals using various techniques
+> Changing categorical values of columns to numericals using various techniques

-> - Filling the missing values of each columns using different methods
+> Filling the missing values of each columns using different methods

-> - Visualising the cleaned data to extract insights/Observations
+> Visualising the cleaned data to extract insights/Observations

-> - Finalled scaled the cleaned data as training and test in order to build the model for prediction
+> Finalled scaled the cleaned data as training and test in order to build the model for prediction